GSA/fpki-guides/_common/07_migrate.md

 <br>

-### If the Federal Common Policy CA was distributed using an Apple Configuration Profile
+### If the Federal Common Policy CA was distributed using an Apple Configuration Profile...
 1. Identify how the profile is being distributed across the enterprise (e.g., over-the-air profile delivery or from an MDM server)
 2. Use local knowledge to disable the distribution.
 If you are having trouble with a specific product, email us at fpki-help@gsa.gov.